-Each November, in celebration of Veteran's Day, U.S. flags are displayed on the main roads in Winchester and Decherd to honor Franklin County's vererans.
-Each flag holder has a soldier's name and a date of service on it.
+Every November, in celebration of Veteran's Day, U.S. flags are displayed on the main roads in Winchester and Decherd.
+Each flag holder has a Franklin County soldier's name and a date of service.

 The names are down the road in alphabetical order.
-The information on each cross is readable from a slow moving car if traffic isn't too bad.
+The information on each cross is readable from a slow moving car.

-It's a treasure hunt every year to find my 5th great grandfather, James Sherrod Williams.
+It's a treasure hunt looking for, and finding my 5th great grandfather, James Sherrod Williams.
 An unlikely game of hide and seek.

-This year I found him on the corner, at the red light, in front of Wal-Mart.
+This year I found him in front of Wal-Mart, on the corner at the red light.

-Here is a picture from last November.
-Last Year Sherrod's flag was in front of the high school on the bypass.
+This picture is from last November.
+He was in front of the high school on the bypass.

 The names are down the road in alphabetical order.
-The information on each cross is readable from a slow moving car if traffic isn't too bad.
+The information on each cross is readable from a slow moving car.

 Was it just like it looks?
-With proper diction.
-"Sherrod?"
-Then as I met several people that live in William's cove, they say it different than I'd imagined.
-A couple of them said "Shard."
-Like a shard of glass.
-Now, I imagine his name was said somewhere between the perfectly spoken, "Sherrod," and "Shard."
+"Sher-rod?"
+Then I met several people that live in William's cove.
+They say it different than I'd imagined.
+A couple of them said, "Shard."
+Like a shard of broken glass.
+Now, I imagine his name was somewhere between, "Sher-rod," and "Shard."

 1815

-A survey from 1815 listed Sherrod as living on land near the head of Norwoods creek, a branch of the Elk River.
+A survey from 1815 listed Sherrod as living on land near the head of Norwood creek, a branch of the Elk River.
+Link to a google map... https://maps.app.goo.gl/avE8EaPj5J3oJsBU6

 1830